XinicsInc/instructure-android/README.md

 BluePrint    | An MVP Architecture that depends on PandaRecyclerView.
-Canvas-Api   | *Deprecated* - Canvas for Android Api used to talk to Canvas LMS. (deprecated) Canvas-Api-2 | Canvas for Android Api used to talk to the Canvas LMS and is testable.
-Espresso     | The UI testing library built on Espresso.
+Canvas-Api   | *Deprecated* - Canvas for Android Api used to talk to Canvas LMS. (deprecated) Canvas-Api-2 | Canvas for Android Api used to talk to the Canvas LMS and is testable. dataseedingapi| gRPC wrapper for Canvas that enables creating data to test the apps Espresso     | The UI testing library built on Espresso.
-Foosball     | A Foosball Application created and used interally to boost fun by over 120%.
+SoSeedyCLI   | CLI for using data seeding API manually SoSeedyGRPC  | gRPC server for using data seeding with iOS from Xcode Foosball     | A Foosball Application created and used interally to boost fun by over 120%.
 Login-Api    | *Deprecated* - The Library used to making logging in and getting a token relatively easy. (deprecated) Login-Api-2  | The libarary used to make logging in and getting a token relative easy and is testable.